 The Watermeads at Morden Hall Park

 The Watermeads sit just a short walk from Morden Hall Park.
-They have recently been reopened to the public following significant work which has enhanced their appeal to you as well as to local wildlife and improved the safety of access.
+They have recently been reopened to the public following significant work which has enhanced their appeal to visitors as well as local wildlife and improved the safety of access.

 The History of the Watermeads

 Historically, the Watermeads, or "water meadows" were of great significance to the local population.
 During the Middle Ages, the area belonged to the powerful De La Mare family and was carefully managed to ensure the provision of winter fodder and summer pasture for cattle.
 In winter the land was allowed to flood and the rich Wandle silt increased the fertility of the soil.
 In spring, when the waters receded, the resulting grass crop was cut for hay.
 Cattle were then free to graze, or the sluices were opened and the land was flooded again to encourage a second batch of fodder.

 Situated on the Morden side of the Wandle, an extremely productive milling river, the Watermeads became the site of a snuff mill and a paper mill built by mill owner Richard Glover in about 1800.
 The mills had fallen into disuse some time before the Trust purchased the land.